Week 14 NFL score predictions: A guide to best games, more

 Point spread: DET -2.5 | Matchup quality: 2.8 (of 100)

-Michael Rothstein's pick: The Lions haven't won in Arizona since 1993 -- the last time Detroit won a divisional title.
+Michael Rothstein's pick: The Lions haven't won in Arizona since 1993 -- the last time Detroit won a division title.
 No NFC North crown is in the picture for the Lions this season, but Detroit has a chance in what should be a low-scoring game.
 Josh Rosen has struggled (although the Lions had major issues with the last rookie quarterback they faced, Sam Darnold), and as bad as the Lions have looked at times, the Cardinals have been worse.
 This game won't be pretty, but Detroit is the better team, has the better quarterback and largely has been better than Arizona.
 Lions 17, Cardinals 13

-Josh Weinfuss' pick: The Cardinals are coming off a win in Green Bay, and that high might just carry over Sunday against the Lions, who have lost five of their last six games.
+Josh Weinfuss' pick: The Cardinals are coming off a win in Green Bay, and that high might just carry over Sunday against the Lions, who have lost five of their past six games.
 Arizona can secure its fourth win by exploiting Detroit's run defense, which has allowed 119.8 yards per game.
 The Cardinals ran for 182 against the Packers.
 Cardinals 21, Lions 17

 Woodson: Expect Cardinals to play hard vs. Lions.